Convert a ColdFusion Query into a JSON Object

 Using this Function to Populate Kendo Virtual Grids

 The convertCfQuery2JsonStructForVirtualGrid method is used when populating Kendo Virtual Grids.
 This particular function is similar to our other functions.
-However, the default usage will include the data-handle and override the total if a new query was made.
-You can force the columns to be returned in lower-case, however, the default setting returns the column names from the ColdFusion query object as they exist in the database.
+However, the default usage will include the data handle and override the total if a new query is made.
+You can force the columns to be returned in lowercase; however, the default setting returns the column names from the ColdFusion query object as they exist in the database.

 The following arguments are typically used to invoke this component for virtual grids: